• Skip to main content

 You can use packaged cabbage to save yourself some time cleaning and cutting.
 Alternatively, you can use a head of cabbage similarly to how you prepared your cauliflower or broccoli rice.

-Our favorite recipe calls for scallions and red peppers to be added to the cabbage before you cook it on your stovetop.
-These extras give it a boost of flavor and color that we love.
+My favorite recipe calls for scallions and red peppers to be added to the cabbage before you cook it on your stovetop.
+These extras give it a boost of flavor and color that I love.

 7. Turnip Rice